Mark your calendars, prep your meals, and grab your lifting belt. The T-ransformation is on again.

 Where: The T Nation forums.
 And in your gym.
 And in your kitchen.

 Keep your own Training Log for tracking progress, discussing your plan, and (of course) some friendly trash-talking with other challengers.
-Check the Official T-ransformation 2018 Challenge thread (as of Jan 1) for general challenge updates, more info, and probably more trash-talking.
+Keep an eye here in this official thread and over in the T-ransformation 2018 discussion thread for more info and probably more trash-talking.
 Fine-tune your diet with advice in the Supplements & Nutrition forum.